 Distance: Distances are measured based on the shortest walking distance using public roads and footpaths.
 Distances are measured from home to school for all children.
 These are calculated using a computerised mapping system that uses data supplied by Ordnance Survey.
-Distances are measured from the point designated in the system as the home address to the point designated in the system as the mid-point of the nearest open pedestrian gate to the school, using public roads and footpaths.
+Distances are measured from the point designated in the system as the home address to the point designated in the system as the mid-point of the nearest open pedestrian gate to the school, using public roads and footpaths considered safe for children to traverse.